 Suicide is a desperate attempt to escape suffering that has become unbearable.
 Blinded by feelings of self-loathing, hopelessness, and isolation, a suicidal person can’t see any way of finding relief except through death.
-But despite their desire for the pain to stop, most suicidal people are deeply conflicted about ending their own lives.
-They wish there was an alternative to committing suicide, but they just can’t see one.
+But despite their desire for the pain to stop, most people thinking of suicide are deeply conflicted about ending their own lives.
+They wish there was an alternative to ending their life by suicide, but they just can’t see one.

-Most suicidal individuals give warning signs or signals of their intentions.
+Most individuals thinking of suicide give warning signs or signals of their intentions.
 The best way to prevent suicide is to recognize these warning signs and know how to respond if you spot them.
-If you believe that a friend or family member is suicidal, you can play a role in suicide prevention by pointing out the alternatives, showing that you care, and getting a doctor or psychologist involved.
+If you believe that a friend or family member is at risk of suicide, you can play a role in suicide prevention by pointing out the alternatives.
+Like showing that you care, and getting a doctor or psychologist involved.

 Major warning signs for suicide include talking about killing or harming oneself, talking or writing a lot about death or dying, and seeking out things that could be used in a suicide attempt, such as weapons and drugs.
 These signals are even more dangerous if the person has a mood disorder such as depression or bipolar disorder, suffers from alcohol dependence, has previously attempted suicide, or has a family history of suicide.

-Take any suicidal talk or behavior seriously.
+Take any suicidal talk or behaviour seriously.
 It’s not just a warning sign that the person is thinking about suicide—it’s a cry for help.

 A more subtle but equally dangerous warning sign of suicide is hopelessness.
 Studies have found that hopelessness is a strong predictor of suicide.
 People who feel hopeless may talk about “unbearable” feelings, predict a bleak future, and state that they have nothing to look forward to.